Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Introduction

+\begin{remark} Li and Wang \cite{[LiWa]} recently proved a non-Gaussian upper bound for the heat kernel of the Ricci flows induced by gradient shrinking Ricci solitons.
+Our result focuses on a fixed gradient shrinking Ricci soliton and contains a Gaussian exponential factor. \end{remark}

-Recall that for the heat kernel of the Laplace operator, Cheng, Li and Yau \cite{[CLY]} proved upper Gaussian estimates on manifolds satisfying bounded sectional curvature and a lower bound of the injectivity radius, which was later generalized by Cheeger, Gromov and Taylor \cite{[CGT]} to manifolds with the Ricci curvature bounded below.
+For the heat kernel of the Laplace operator, Cheng, Li and Yau \cite{[CLY]} ever proved upper Gaussian estimates on manifolds satisfying bounded sectional curvature and a lower bound of the injectivity radius, which was later generalized by Cheeger, Gromov and Taylor \cite{[CGT]} to manifolds with the Ricci curvature bounded below.
 In 1986, Li and Yau \cite{[LY]} used the gradient estimate technique to derive sharp Gaussian upper and lower bounds on manifolds with nonnegative Ricci curvature.
 In 1990s, Grigor'yan \cite{[Gr]} and Saloff-Coste \cite{[Sal]} independently proved similar estimates on manifolds satisfying the volume doubling property and the Poincar\'e inequality, by using the Moser iteration technique.
 Davies \cite{[Da2]} further developed Gaussian upper bounds under a mean value property assumption.
-Recently, the first author and P. Wu \cite{[WuW]} applied De Giorgi-Nash-Moser theory to derive sharp Gaussian upper and lower bound estimates for the weighted heat kernel on smooth metric measure spaces with nonnegative Bakry-\'Emery Ricci curvature.
-For the heat kernel of a general Schr\"odinger operator $-\Delta+\mathrm{V}$ for some $\mathrm{V}\in C^\infty(M)$, many authors studied global bounds for the heat kernel on manifolds.
-For example, see \cite{[Da],[DS],[DS2],[Gr2],[LY],[Pi],[Sa],[Zh1],[Zh2],[Zh3],[Zh4]} and references therein.
+Recently, the first author and P. Wu \cite{[WuW]} applied De Giorgi-Nash-Moser theory to derive sharp Gaussian upper and lower estimates for the weighted heat kernel on smooth metric measure spaces with nonnegative Bakry-\'Emery Ricci curvature.
+For the heat kernel of a general Schr\"odinger operator $-\Delta+Q$ for some $Q\in C^\infty(M)$, many authors studied global bounds for the heat kernel on manifolds.
+The interested readers are referred to \cite{[Car],[Da],[DS],[DS2],[Gr2],[LY],[Pi],[Sa],[Zh1],[Zh2],[Zh3],[Zh4]} and references therein.

-The proof strategy for Theorem \ref{Mainup2} seems to be different from the above mentioned methods, and here its proof mainly includes two steps.
-The first step is that we apply a local Logarithmic Sobolev inequality of shrinking Ricci solitons to give an upper bound of the Schr\"odinger heat kernel (see Theorem \ref{Mainup}), which is motivated by the argument of manifolds \cite{[Da]}.
-The second step is that we extend the upper bound of Schr\"odinger heat kernel to a delicate upper bound with a Gaussian exponential factor, whose argument involving upper estimates for a weighted integral of Schr\"odinger heat kernel (see Proposition \ref{pro1}), by using a delicate iteration technique due to Grigor'yan \cite{[Gr1]}.
+The proof strategy for Theorem \ref{Mainup2} seems to be different from the above-mentioned methods, and here its proof mainly includes two steps.
+In the first step we apply a local Logarithmic Sobolev inequality for shrinking Ricci solitons to give an upper bound for the Schr\"odinger heat kernel (see Theorem \ref{Mainup}), which is motivated by the argument valid for manifolds \cite{[Da]}.
+In the second step we extend the upper bound for the Schr\"odinger heat kernel to its upper bound with a Gaussian exponential factor, whose argument involves upper estimates for a weighted integral of the Schr\"odinger heat kernel (see Proposition \ref{pro1}), by using a delicate iteration technique due to Grigor'yan \cite{[Gr1]}.